Super U.S Run. Solo. Unsupported.Jamie McDonald is running right across America, one step at a time.

 Current record: The greatest distance run on a treadmill in one week is 513.97 miles (827.16km) and was achieved by Marcio Villar (Brazil) at the Américas Shopping in Rio de Janeiro, Brazil, from 28 June to 4 July 2015

 Jamie, from Gloucester, England, spent the first nine years of his life in and out of hospital with a rare spinal condition; syringomyelia.
 Combined with a very weak immune system and epilepsy, Jamie’s health was very poor – his family feared he might lose his mobility altogether.
 At nine years old, and against the odds, his symptoms eased, allowing Jamie to slowly become more active.

-The route he has run can be seen here on his real-time, always-on tracker: https://z6z.co/adventureman
+The route he has run can be seen here on his real-time, always-on tracker: z6z.co/adventureman

 Jamie’s global goal is to ensure no child goes without treatment they need but can’t access or afford.
-He has been raising money for hospitals in each state he runs through, as well as the registered charity he co-founded, Superhero Foundation.
+He has been raising money for hospitals in each state he runs through, as well as the registered charity he co-founded and volunteers his time for, Superhero Foundation.
 It grants money to families for treatment they might not otherwise be able to have or afford, having helped fundraise and grant more than £300,000.

 Supporters around the world can easily donate here: https://www.superherofoundation.org/donate/

 Jamie is running as his alter-ego Adventureman, in a custom-made superhero costume designed by then-10-year-old, Conner Reddy.